 Welcome to House of Kingdoms.
 Today, I am going to talk about Alliance Credits and Individual Credits.
-As you might wonder what’s the difference between these two type of credits and how you can use them to further advance your civilization and alliance.
+As you might wonder what’s the difference between these two types of credits and how you can use them to further advance your civilization and alliance.

 Before we get into details, I want to briefly explain the main difference between Alliance Credits and Individual Credits so to help you gain a better understanding of each credits’ benefits and advantage in Rise of Kingdoms.